aquasecurity/trivy-operator/docs/crds/clustercompliance-report.md

 - `spec:` represents the compliance control checks specification, check details, and the mapping to the security scanner (this part is defined by the user)
-- `status:` represents the compliance control checks (as defined by spec mapping) results extracted from the security scanners reports (this part is output by starboard)
+- `status:` represents the compliance control checks (as defined by spec mapping) results extracted from the security scanners reports (this part is output by trivy-operator)

 The following shows a sample ClusterComplianceReport NSA specification associated with the `cluster`: